veronikagregorec/nikel-painting/README.md

 # Nikel Painting

 I made WordPress website from scratch for an entrepreneur who was involved in painting.
-Full name and address are fake.

 ## Browser Compatibility